carry0987/Sharp-API/README.md

 ```

 ## Contributing
 We welcome all forms of contributions, whether it be submitting issues, writing documentation, or sending pull requests.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

 ## License
 This project is licensed under the [MIT](LICENSE) License.